dhanachavan/dhanachavan/README.md

 > 🚀 **Curiosity Coder | Problem Solver | Forever student**

 Hi!
-I’m Dhanashri, your friendly neighborhood Developer Advocate, on a mission to make tech accessible, secure, and simply fun!!
+Iʼm Dhanashri, your friendly neighborhood Developer Advocate, on a mission to make tech accessible, secure, and simply fun!!
-I’m endlessly fascinated by the magic of AI — whether it’s coding with Copilot, exploring generative art, or building tools that learn along with us, I believe AI is not here to replace us, but to amplify our ideas and accelerate our learning.
+I specialize in enabling organizations to adopt cool solutions, particularly leveraging **AI-powered tools like GitHub Copilot** to drive innovation and productivity

+My journey to DevRel is built on a solid foundation:
+*   I bring **over 4 years of experience in sales** in the tech industry, which means I've spent a lot of time understanding how businesses use technology and what challenges they face
+*   I have a **strong technical background**, with over 12 years of experience as a Professional Services consultant and prior engineering roles.
+This helps me dig into the technical side deeply and quickly adapt to new environments
+*   I genuinely **love connecting with people** .
+Growing up in India and traveling extensively has given me a **global world view** and the ability to connect meaningfully with people from **diverse backgrounds and age groups**.
+This is super helpful for **building community**!
+*   My background also taught me to quickly **zero in on problems** and work really well with **different teams** to help find solutions.
+Call it **innovative problem-solving**

 Let’s build a future where humans and AI create, solve, and grow—together!💻✨

 ---

 ## 🛠️ **What I Do**
-- **💼 Profession:** Developer Advocate at GitHub for our vibrant Education community ✨🏫🎒
+- **💼 Profession:** Dev Advocate @ GitHub (Education, Startups, Enterprises)
-- **📚 Skills:** Copilot, JavaScript, Cloud Architecture
+- **📚 Passions:** AI tools, mentoring, and making tech a playground for all
-- **🚀 Interests:** Security ( I spent about 16 years in professional services + sales in the IAM Security domain and the best practices learnt there still serve me well in my current role !)
+- **🚀 Interests:** Security ( I spent a large part of my career in the IAM Security domain and the best practices learnt there still serve me well in my current role !)

 ---